 Some Tesla owners are finding that they are blocked from supercharging, even after they have updated their payment card.

 What is typically happening is the old payment card has expired and in the process of updating payment card details, a transaction is left pending without payment.

-There is a quirk in the system which can result in the supercharger still refusing to charge even after the card details have been updated.
+This is a quirk in the system and can result in the supercharger still refusing to charge even after the card details have been updated.

 All credit and payments cars expire and it's therefore going to happen that the one logged in your Tesla account will expire at some point.
 Remembering all the places where you have logged your payment card, such as Amazon and other retailers, etc is near impossible and while most transactions where you use a credit card will prompt or warn you if the card has expired, when supercharging, this doesn't usually happen until afterwards.

 To clear the block, you not only need to update your credit or payment card details, but you also need to view your supercharging history and press the "Pay" button to use the updated payment details for any previous unpaid supercharging sessions.
 Once done, supercharging should be enabled.

 Therefore when you update your payment details at home, it is worth checking your charging history and clearing any unpaid charging sessions before trying to supercharge again.